Completions to Discrete Probability Distributions in Log-linear Models: Introduction

 \section{Introduction}

-An imperfect data sampling method may prevent one from observing certain outcomes and thus, it may be that probabilities are only known for certain outcomes.
-With a priori knowledge of the statistical model, the known probabilities may be used to compute the probability for each outcome---the original probability distribution may be recovered, or completed.
+We consider the problem of recovering a probability distribution from partial information.
+This may occur as an imperfect sampling method may prevent one from observing or distinguishing certain outcomes and thus, it may be that probabilities are only known for certain outcomes.
+With a priori knowledge that the probability distribution belongs to a specified statistical model, the known probabilities may be used to compute the probability of each outcome.
+In this case, we say the original probability distribution may be recovered, or completed.

 A problem of this form is known as a \textit{probability completion problem}.
-Precisely, consider a statistical model $\mathcal{M}\subseteq\mathbb{R}^n$ consisting of probability distributions with outcome states $[n] = \{1,\dotsc,n\}$.
-Fix a subset of these states $E\subseteq[n]$ called \textit{observed states} which correspond to those probabilities which are known or able to be obtained.
-This subset of states determines a coordinate projection $\pi_E:\mathcal{M}\to\mathbb{R}^E$ whose image consists of points which may be completed to a probability distribution in $\mathcal{M}$.
-A point $p_E\in\mathbb{R}^E$ is called a \textit{partial observation}, and one looks to describe the fiber $\pi_E^{-1}(p_E)$---the set of probability distributions $p\in\mathcal{M}$ whose coordinate projection $\pi_E(p)$ is equal to $p_E$.
-We say a probability distribution $p\in\pi_E^{-1}(p_E)$ is a \textit{completion} of $p_E$ to the model $\mathcal{M}$.
-In addition to enumerating the completions of a partial observation, one may look for an explicit description of the image $\pi_E(\mathcal{M})$---the set of partial observations which may be completed to $\mathcal{M}$.
+We describe the general setting more precisely.
+We consider discrete probability distributions with outcome states $[n] = \{1,\dotsc,n\}$ for a fixed positive integer $n$.
+Such a probability distribution may be represented by a tuple $(p_1,\dotsc,p_n)\in\mathbb{R}^n$, whose $i$-th coordinate $p_i$ is the probability of outcome $i\in[n]$.
+The probability simplex $\Delta_{n-1}\subseteq\mathbb{R}^n$ is the set of these discrete probability distributions and a \textit{statistical model} $\mathcal{M}\subseteq\Delta_{n-1}$ is a subset of the probability simplex.
+A fixed subset of the states $E\subseteq[n]$ will index the probabilities which are to be known or observed, and we consider the coordinate projection $\pi_E:\mathcal{M}\to\mathbb{R}^E$ to the coordinates indexed by $E$.
+A point $p_E\in\mathbb{R}^E$ is called a \textit{partial observation} and a probability distribution in the fiber $p\in\pi_E^{-1}(p_E)$ is a \textit{completion} of the partial observation $p_E$ to the model $\mathcal{M}$.
+One looks to describe the fiber $\pi_E^{-1}(p_E)$, which is the set of completions of the partial observation $p_E$ to $\mathcal{M}$.
+In addition to enumerating the completions of a partial observation, one may look to explicitly describe the \textit{completable region} $\pi_E(\mathcal{M})$---the set of partial observations which may be completed to $\mathcal{M}$.

 Probability completion problems were first considered in \cite{kahle2017geometry,kubjas2014matrix}, where they study completions to the independence model of two or more random variables.
 As the independence model is the intersection of the space of rank one tensors and the probability simplex, this may be regarded as a type of low rank tensor completion problem as in \cite{singer2010uniqueness,kiraly2012algebraic,kiraly2015algebraic,bernstein2020typical}.
 More generally, probability completion problems may be understood as problems in compressed sensing as described in \cite{breiding2023algebraic}.